caendesilva/Laradocgen/README.md

 ### Roadmap
 - [ ] Add (automatic) versioning support
-- [ ] Allow the specification of source/build directories.
+- [x] Allow the specification of source/build directories.
 This can also be used for versioning.
 - [ ] Allow the package to run standalone from Laravel
 - [x] Document Blade [view customization](https://laravel.com/docs/9.x/packages#views)
 - [ ] Add Search feature
 - [ ] Add Artisan command to create a new Markdown file based on an input title
+- [ ] Add CLI options to the Artisan build command to override config settings on a per-build basis

 Right now there are not very many customization options as I wanted to keep things dead simple.
 If you have a configuration idea please do make a PR or open a GitHub Issue as I want to allow for more customization down the line.

 ## Security